 - Dairy Wethers will be shown by weight.
 All breeds of dairy wethers will be shown together.
-Must be 100% dairy blood; those crossed with-type goats must show as a meat- type wether (i.e boer) - Dairy Wethers must be Slick-shorn. - Dairy Wethers must have milk teeth and no missing teeth to show and be under one year of age. - All wethers showing and/or selling in the auction must weigh a minimum of 40 pounds. - Rate-of-Gain winner will be announced at the end of the wether division - Grand and Reserve Grand Champion Dairy Wether will be chosen from the first and second placing from each of the class break winners. - LaMancha dairy wethers will have a tail tattoo. - All Dairy goats must be polled or dehorned.
+Must be 100% dairy blood; those crossed with-type goats must show as a meat-type wether (i.e boer) - Dairy Wethers must be Slick-shorn. - Dairy Wethers must have milk teeth and no missing teeth to show and be under one year of age. - All wethers showing and/or selling in the auction must weigh a minimum of 40 pounds. - Grand and Reserve Grand Champion Dairy Wether will be chosen from the first and second placing from each of the class break winners. - LaMancha dairy wethers will have a tail tattoo. - All Dairy goats must be polled or dehorned.
 Any dairy goat wether with scurs greater than 1 inch will not be allowed to show.